 How a Family Lawyer Can Help

 Navigating through the statutes, laws, and court requirements related to visitation rights can be confusing.
 Seeking help from a family lawyer makes it easier to identify laws and statutes that apply directly to the client’s situation.
-Even in a situation where the parents are working amicably to arrive at a reasonable visitation schedule, the presence of legal counsel ensures the plan presented to the court is reasonable, in the interests of the child, and complies with current laws.
+Even in a situation where the parents are working amicably to arrive at a reasonable visitation schedule, the presence of legal counsel ensures the plan presented to the court is reasonable, in the best interests of the child, and complies with current laws.

 If you need help with a custody arrangement, now is the time to seek help from a family lawyer.
 Doing so will improve the odds for an outcome that is fair, balanced, and right for the child as well as the parents.